busy-spin/busy-spin.github.io/docs/_posts/2024-05-13-writing-blogs-github.markdown

 # Solution 1 - Self Hosting

-[Jekyll](https://jekyllrb.com/) is site generator.
-You can write content for your site using markdown format.
+[Jekyll](https://jekyllrb.com/) is site generator where you can write content for your site using markdown format.
 There are many [themes](https://jekyllrb.com/docs/themes/) available as well, to bootstrap your site code.
 I used to host my blog by running jekyll server on [Amazon EC2](https://aws.amazon.com/pm/ec2/) instance and using [AWS Route 53](https://aws.amazon.com/route53/) Authoritative DNS server to route traffic to the [public IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#concepts-public-addresses) of my EC2 instance.